HKUDS/LightReasoner/README.md

 ## 🔥 News

-- [2025/09] LightReasoner paper submitted to **ICLR 2026**.
-- [2025/08] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.
+- [2025/09] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.